Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 Part of the advocates' strategy to help patients fight these lawsuits is to encourage them to contest their bills, rather than admit they owe the money.

-"The number one thing we need them to do is when the judge asks that initial screening question, 'Do you owe this money?' the answer they need to say is, 'No,' " Makary explains.
+"The No. 1 thing we need them to do is when the judge asks that initial screening question, 'Do you owe this money?' the answer they need to say is, 'No,' " Makary explains.
 "That allows us to make the arguments and to have a hearing."

 If they say yes, which many of them do, "That's kind of the kiss of death — you're going to get a judgment against you," says Joseph Kirchgessner, the local attorney working with the advocacy team.

-The underlying thinking is that patients rarely have a chance to negotiate the cost of medical services in advance, and that bills may be unreasonable, especially in light of their financial circumstances.
-If the patient contests, they might be able to negotiate a better price or have the bill forgiven.
+The underlying thinking is that patients rarely have a chance to negotiate the cost of medical services in advance and that bills may be unreasonable, especially in light of their financial circumstances.
+A patient who contests may be able to negotiate a better price or have the bill forgiven.

-Kirchgessner says he plans to argue that hospital contracts, often signed under "duress" during a medical crisis, aren't valid.
+Kirchgessner says he plans to argue that hospital contracts, often signed under duress during a medical crisis, aren't valid.
 Makary is ready and willing to be an expert medical witness, to testify about whether there are hospital markups or unnecessary procedures.

 But Kirchgessner hasn't had a chance to defend a Mary Washington case in court yet, he says, because each time he gets close to a trial date, the hospital withdraws its case against the patient.
 This leaves the issue unresolved.
 The hospital can still try to collect, or bring a future lawsuit.

 The advocates are also politely asking hospitals like Mary Washington to end the practice of suing over unpaid bills.
 Makary has chatted with doctors in the hospital cafeteria, imploring them to tell their administrators to stop.
-(Makary has been doing that himself, at his own hospital – Johns Hopkins Hospital – which was also recently reported to be suing patients over their bills.)
-He sent a letter to Mary Washington Healthcare's CEO and board members describing patients they met and asking that they stop the suits.
+(Makary has been doing that himself, at his own hospital — Johns Hopkins Hospital — which was also recently reported to be suing patients over their bills.)
+He sent a letter to Mary Washington Healthcare's CEO and board members asking that they stop the suits.

 "We've told the hospital that we will plan to be there on every single court date until the hospital decides to stop suing low-income patients for bills that they simply can't afford," Makary says.

-Mary Washington's Lisa Henry says because all of the court records are public, they're subject to more scrutiny than hospitals that use collection agencies.
+Mary Washington's Henry says that because all of the court records are public, they are subject to more scrutiny than hospitals that use collection agencies.

-A 'wildcard' case
+A "wild card" case

-Thanks to the volunteer advocates, Deshia Smith now has an attorney — Joey Kirchgessner.
+Thanks to the volunteer advocates, Smith now has an attorney — Kirchgessner.

-He says taking her case "was a bit of a wildcard" since it's too late for her to contest the bill.
+He says taking her case "was a bit of a wild card" since it's too late for her to contest the bill.
 All he can do for her now is try to get the garnishment lowered or removed altogether.
 "There are certain laws in Virginia about how people are garnished, how much they can take," he explains.

 The next step is to meet with Smith to work out her income and expenses and make a plan.

-Since her paycheck started being garnished, Smith says she had to take on another job to keep up with her rent.
+Since her paycheck started being garnished, Smith had to take on another job to keep up with her rent.
 "The second job's not helping much, but it's something," she says.
-She's also now working full time at the group home, and is enrolled in Medicaid.
+She is also now working full time at the group home and is enrolled in Medicaid.

 If her check weren't being garnished, she says, "I'd be fine.
 I would have everything that I needed — saving money, everything would be paid, food would be in the house."
-She's glad to have a lawyer helping her with her case — there's a new hearing date set for July.
+She's glad to have a lawyer helping her with her case.
+There is a new hearing date set for July.

 Now, if she has a medical issue, "I go to urgent care," she says.
 "I stay away from Mary Washington."